atsushieno/compose-audio-controls/README.md

 compose-audio-controls is released under the MIT license.

-The sample app contains some public-domain images from KnobGallery (including my own).
+The sample app contains some public-domain images from KnobGallery.